andrewscwei/gulp-tools/README.md

 Default: Current task name

 Task(s) or methods to invoke whenever watched files have changed.
 This array is applied to [`run-sequence`](https://www.npmjs.com/package/run-sequence).
 Defaults to the current task name.

+#### `extendsDefaults`

+Type: `boolean`<br>
+Default: `false`

+This module has a default config provided for you.
+When you pass in your own config via the `options` parameter, the module resolves your config with the default config by using `lodash`(https://lodash.com/)'s `merge` function, which doesn't concatenate array values.
+If `extendsDefaults` is set to `true`, array values will be concatenated.

 ## Watching for Changes